jorge07/billing-api/doc/monitoring.md

 ## Visualisation in Grafana

-To get all this information displayed in Grafana we define a `dashboardProvider` in grafana config of prometheus-operator and a dashboard with the JSON object.
+To get all this information displayed in Grafana we define a `dashboardProvider` in Grafana config of prometheus-operator, and a dashboard with the JSON object.
-Rember to use the Rules defined above in the charts.
+Remember to use the Rules defined above in the charts.

 ```json
 "targets": [